 Florida Gulf Coast Road Trip Itinerary: gators, manatees and pristine waters

 Since the first time we visited Florida as a family we’ve wanted to see more and more of the Sunshine State.
-Florida offers a variety of family road trip options ranging from beach vacation, island hopping in the Keys, to exploring the one-of-a-kind nature on the Gulf Coast.
+Florida offers a variety of family road trip options ranging from beach vacations, island hopping in the Keys, to exploring the one-of-a-kind nature on the Gulf Coast.
 We just completed an epic Florida Gulf Coast road trip and crossed several items off our bucket list.

 This trip was really special and extra fun for us as we did it via campervan, taking our hotel with us from mangroves to beaches to sub-tropical forests, camping along the way.
 Here’s how you can rock a Florida Gulf Coast road trip too and really #LoveFL!